-Taking nutritional Bergamot supplements can benefit Rosai-Dorfman disease patients on Cladribine cancer treatment.
-But avoid Bergamot supplements if on Cyclophosphamide treatment for Chronic Myeloid Leukemia.
-Similarly, taking the nutritional supplement Bergamot can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Bergamot when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Bergamot extracts or nutritional supplements may benefit Primary Rosai-Dorfman disease patients on Cladribine treatment over Persimmon nutritional supplements.
+But Bergamot supplements or Bergamot extracts offer less benefit if on Radiation treatment for Primary Meningioma compared to Saffron.
+Similarly, taking nutritional supplements Bergamot may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NRAS over Apple.
+But avoid nutritional supplements Bergamot when at genetic risk of cancer due to mutation of gene TP53.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic Myeloid Leukemia or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Bergamot.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Rosai-Dorfman disease or Primary Meningioma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Bergamot.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Bergamot?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene CDKN1B?
-Are the implications of taking Bergamot supplements in Chronic Myeloid Leukemia the same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment with Cyclophosphamide or on Cladribine?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Bergamot extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NRAS the same as due to mutation of gene TP53?
+Are the implications of Primary Rosai-Dorfman disease the same as Primary Meningioma?
+Is it one and the same if you are on treatment with Radiation or Cladribine?